Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Results

-The existence of a lag between the epigenetic change leading to inactivity and its manifestation, is reminiscent of the {\it incubation period} introduced by the commitment theory of cellular aging \cite{kirkwood1975commitment, holliday1977testing,harley1980retesting}, whose goal was to model the evolution of senescence in human diploid fibroblasts.
-There are differences with our findings, though: according to \cite{kirkwood1975commitment, holliday1977testing}, after the incubation period, {\it all} the descendants generated by the committed cell die out, while this is clearly not the case in our data.
-Instead, BMSC lineages suggest that at the mutation there is no deterministic commitment to inactivity, but rather a sudden increase in the probability to produce inactive cells; this probability is passed-on in a hereditary way and it acquires a phenotypic impact only a few generations later, when enough cells have been generated to produce some inactive descendants.
-We notice that our method is able to capture the progression to inactivity (and quite possibly senescence) on the short time scales of the first proliferation stages of the clonal colony, contrary to most studies, which rely on mass population analysis across multiple passages and focus on the long time scales \cite{wagner2008replicative}.
+The existence of this mutation lag indicates that what we hypothesized in the Introduction, namely that the epigenetic change responsible for the emergence of inactivity occurs a few generations {\it before} inactivity itself is expressed, is actually true.
+As we have already noted, this phenomenon is consistent with results reported in the literature about cellular senescence \cite{ogrodnik2021cellular}.
+Moreover, in a different context, the presence of generation delays between cell fate decisions and the onset of lineage markers has been found in hematopoietic stem cells \cite{strasser2018lineage}.
+We also notice that our method is able to capture the progression to inactivity (and quite possibly senescence) on the short time scales of the first proliferation stages of the clonal colony, contrary to most studies, which rely on mass population analysis across multiple passages and focus on the long time scales \cite{wagner2008replicative}.